bio-tools/biotoolsDocs/IFB_tools.rst

 .. image:: _static/find_tool.png

-If you find yuur entry you can go ahead and update_ it.
-If you can't find the entry, you'll need to create_ it.
+Once you find your entry you can go ahead and update it.
+If you can't find the entry, you'll need to create it.

 .. important::
    All tools that were submitted for consideration in the ELIXIR FR Service Delivery Plan should already be registered, but may have only very basic details.
 You will need to take ownerhsip and improve the entries.
-Before starting work, please ensure you understand the `information requirement <https://biotools.readthedocs.io/en/latest/IFB_tools.html#understand-the-information-requirement>`_ and follow the guidelines_ below.
+Before starting work, please ensure you understand the `information requirement <https://biotools.readthedocs.io/en/latest/IFB_tools.html#understand-the-information-requirement>`_ and follow the `guidelines <#guidelines>`_ below.

-Existing entries
+Updating entries
 """"""""""""""""
-.. _update:
 To edit an existing entry, you need to click through to the Tool Card for the tool in question, *e.g.* https://bio.tools/signalp.
 You'll see a one or two buttons at the bottom right of the Tool Card, depending on whether you're logged in, and own the entry or not.

 .. image:: _static/update.png
-   :width: 200px
+   :width: 250px
-   :height: 35px
+   :height: 45px

 .. image:: _static/request_edit_rights.png
-   :width: 200px
+   :width: 250px
-   :height: 35px
+   :height: 45px

 .. image:: _static/request_ownership.png
-   :width: 200px
+   :width: 250px
-   :height: 35px
+   :height: 45px

 * Click on *Request ownership* if you want to claim ownership of the entry
-* Click on *Request editing rights* if you want to get edit rights to the entry, but not own it
+* Click on *Request editing rights* if you want to edit rights on the entry, but not own it
-* Click on *Update this record* (visible only if you own the entry or have editing rights) to edit the entry.
+* Click on *Update this record* to edit the entry (visible only if you own the entry or have editing rights)

 .. note::
    It can take a little while for other users to respond to requests for edit rights or ownership.
 If these are not granted within a day or two, please mail `registry-support <mailto:registry-support@elixir-dk.org>`_.

-New entries
+Creating entries
-"""""""""""
-.. _create:
+""""""""""""""""
 To create new entries you'll need to be logged onto *bio.tools*.
 Click on *Menu ...
 Add content*: